A Novel Technique for Long-term Timing of Redback Millisecond Pulsars: Introduction

 Timing studies of MSPs in binaries given sufficient baselines can yield insights into interesting physics in areas such as general relativity (e.g., \citealt{Kramer2021}, see \citealt{Freire_Wex_2024} for a review) and the neutron star equation of state \citep{Fonseca2021}; however, the barrage of impediments listed above means that despite their potentially large NS masses, RBs are often excluded from consideration for long-term timing efforts in the radio.
 Obtaining successive detections -- let alone detections over short to long baselines -- of the MSP can be difficult, and linking observations together in a way that yields insights into the physical characteristics of these systems is also non-trivial.
 While the binary interactions in RBs may not make them ideal test beds for probing the most impactful binary physics, accurate measurements of physical properties derived from long-baseline timing still would yield important limits for modeling the companion's interior and binary evolution modeling.
 These limits can inform a variety of interesting cases.
 The majority of published radio-timing solutions for RBs, however, only cover a baseline of a few years \citep{Archibald2013,Prager2017PhDT,MiravalZanon2018,Deneva2021,Padmanabh2024,Ghosh2024}. \citet{Thongmeearkom2024} achieved phase connection using $\gamma$-ray data from the \textit{Fermi} Large Area Telescope (LAT), which spans 15 years, but this technique requires that the pulsars are bright in $\gamma$ rays. \citet{Nice2000} and \citet{Ridolfi2016} presented radio-timing solutions for around a decade of targeted observations of two redback systems in the globular clusters Terzan 5 and 47 Tucanae, B1744$-$24A (henceforth Ter5A) and PSR~J0024$-$7204W (47~Tuc~W).
 Targeted radio observations or even archival radio data spanning this duration or longer for individual RBs are generally not available, making these long-term studies difficult to conduct.

 However, the main obstacle preventing long-term timing studies of RBs is the limitations of the orbital timing models.
-The BTX model, which is the one currently used to describe the orbital evolution of RBs, use multiple orbital frequency derivatives in a Taylor expansion of the orbital phase with time.
-Such models are not predictive, however, that is not their main problem: many orbital frequency derivatives are needed in most cases.
-This implies that outside their range of validity, the higher order derivatives completely dominate the expansion, leading to explosive non-physical predictions for the variation of the orbital period.
-This leads to very poor predictions for the orbital phase outside the range of data used to derive them, making even the folding procedure unreliable.
+The BTX model, which is the one currently used to describe the orbital evolution of RBs, uses multiple orbital frequency derivatives in a Taylor expansion of the orbital phase with time.
+At higher orders, of which RBs have many, BTX becomes numerically unstable and yields non-physical predictions for the variation of the orbital period.
+This also makes datasets with large gaps and/or long-term observations very difficult to fit.
+Models which successfully fit long time spans often completely fail to describe and phase connect new observations, requiring specialized techniques to recover phase connection.